uwePhillPhelps/IAP-2024/Tutorials/Part 1/1 - Familiarisation.md

 ![a gif showing the creation of folders on onedrive in the following hierarchy: IAP -> Part 1 Familiarisation.
 2 text files are then added to this folder and renamed to "Exercise 1 - Hello World IAP.cpp" and "Exercise 1 - Hello World IAP.h"  ](../images/saving_code.gif)

-For future sessions, you will want to start with empty IAP.cpp and IAP.h files in your project.
-It is important to note this does not mean the ENTIRE FILE should be empty, however it should be the same as when you downloaded the project files for the first time.
-You can find blank versions of these files in the [getting started guide](../Getting%20Started.md).
+For future sessions, you will want to start with clean `IAP.cpp` and `IAP.h` files in your project.
+It is important to note this does not mean the ENTIRE FILE should be empty, however it is helpful to follow the reset instructions in the [getting started guide](../Getting%20Started.md) to reset your `IAP.cpp` and `IAP.h` files to the <a href="../../Code%20Exercises/Tutorial%201/">clean files provided</a>.

 ## Aserve 2.0